LordKnish/QuakeCord/README.md

 # Quakecord

 A discord bot that retrieves and displays information about recent earthquakes from the European Mediterranean Seismological Centre (EMSC).
+Invite it here: https://discord.com/api/oauth2/authorize?client_id=787970287550464010&permissions=2048&scope=bot

 ## Table of Contents